terokallio/reference-numbers-ISO-11649/README.md

 # reference-numbers

-A utility to create and calculate reference numbers to your invoices.
+A algorithm to create and calculate reference numbers to your invoices.

 As the basis of the reference number you can use the customer number or the invoice number.